Jean-Claude Garoute "TIGA" (1935-2006) 19"x24" 2003 UNTITLED Soleil Brule/Mixed Media #2330GN-HA

 This is an original piece of art duly signed by the late famous Haitian master painter Jean-Claude Garoute, known as TIGA.
-It is painted in 2003 is a 19"x24", Untitled Mixed Media which is made up of Soleil Brule, watercolor and acrylic on acid free paper.
+It is painted in 2003 sized 19"x24", Untitled Mixed Media which is made up of Soleil Brule, watercolor, and acrylic on acid-free paper.
 It is sold UNFRAMED and UNMATTED

 Own a piece of art by this artist?
 Each piece is unique.
 Get the actual estimated market value of yours Now!
 How Does It Work?

 Want to know more about the wonderful art of Haiti?
 BUY NOW Your Haitian Art Book!

 Can't find what you are looking for?
 Click Here To Ask Us!